Industrial/Organizational Psychology (IO)

 IO 7381.
 Project and Internship in Research and Consulting.
 3 Semester Hours.

-Supervised practice in the design and execution of research in psychology.
-As a portion of the practicum, the student will plan, carry out research, and perform statistical and other analyses of results, all leading toward a publishable paper.
-Student may also act as laboratory instructor, planning research experiments, setting up equipment, supervising write ups of experiments and grading reports.
+External internship placement with department support focused on research or consulting in industrial-organizational psychology.
+As a portion of the research practicum, the student will supervise or carry out research, and perform statistical and other analyses of results, all leading toward a publishable paper.
+For consulting internships, the student will engage with the organization to carry out their marketing, development, or other business objectives.
+May be repeated once for elective credit.
 Prerequisites: PS 6381, PS 6385, and permission of instructor.

 IO 7383.
 Project and Internship in Data Analytics.
 3 Semester Hours.

-Supervised practice in the selection and execution of statistical techniques appropriate to specific problem areas in psychology.
-The student will participate in data capture and reduction projects.
+External internship placement with department support focused on selection and execution of statistical techniques appropriate to specific problem areas in industrial-organizational psychology.
+The student will participate in data projects related to the needs of the organization.
 The student may act as a tutor in the statistics laboratory as a means of enhancing his/her ability to communicate his/her knowledge of quantitative methods.
+May be repeated once for elective credit.
 Prerequisites: PS 6381, PS 6385, and permission of instructor.

 IO 7385.
 Project and Internship in Talent Management.
 3 Semester Hours.

-Supervised practice in research and/or application of psychological principles and innovations to selection, classification, and placement; job analysis; job evaluation; performance evaluation; employee morale; working conditions; human engineering and consumer psychology.
+External internship placement with department support focused on innovations to selection, classification, and placement; job analysis; job evaluation; performance evaluation; employee morale; working conditions; human engineering and consumer psychology.
 The student may select certain of these topics for special emphasis.
 When feasible, on-the-job training in some business or industry may be recommended.
-May be repeated once for additional credit.
+May be repeated once for elective credit.
 Prerequisites: PS 6185, PS 6385, and approval from Graduate Program Director.